codepay-us/codepay-register-sdk-android/README.md

 ### Configuration

-1. Add `ecrhub-android` to the dependencies in your `build.gradle` file.
+1. Add `codepay-register-sdk-android` to the dependencies in your `build.gradle` file.

         dependencies {
             implementation 'com.github.codepay-us:codepay-register-sdk-android:1.0.0'